ankitdhall/lidar_camera_calibration/README.md

 After marking all the line-segments, the rigid-body transformation between the camera and the LiDAR frame will be displayed.

+Intermediate values are logged in `conf/transform.txt` and `conf/points.txt`.

+### transform.txt
+This contains the tranformation from each ArUco marker's center to the camera center.
+Different markers are identified by their `ArUco ids`.
+The transform is represented by 3x1 vectors, `tvec` and `rvec`. `tvec` is in meters while `rvec` follows axis-angle representation.
+This file is written by the slightly modified `aruco_mapping` node.
+This node runs initially and writes the tranform values, after which the pointcloud is presented to the user for marking.

+### points.txt
+This contains `num_of_sensors*(num_of_markers*points_per_board)` 3D points, here, `num_of_sensors` is fixed to 2 and the `points_per_board`=4, the four corner points.
+So if `num_of_markers` = 2, then,
+the first 4 points represent the first board,
+next 4 points represent the second board,
+both of which are 3D co-ordinates in meters, viewed from the `lidar` origin.
+the next 4 points represent the first board,
+the next 4 points represent the second board,
+both of which are 3D co-ordinates in meters, viewed from the `camera` origin.
+The points are ordered according to their correspondences, i.e. the second point in the first 8 points has a correspondence with the second point in the last 8 points in this case.

 ## Future improvements